guzzle/guzzle/docs/clients.rst

 ``HTTP_PROXY``
     Defines the proxy to use when sending requests using the "http" protocol.
 ``HTTPS_PROXY``
-    Defines the proxy to use when sending requests using the "https": protocol.
+    Defines the proxy to use when sending requests using the "https" protocol.

 Relevant ini Settings
 ---------------------